ChristophSchmidl/software-security/exam-preparation/README.md

 * Security Testing and Fuzzing

 	* Explain what a **test oracle** is, what fuzzing is & how it works.
+		* A test oracle is a source of information about whether the output of a program (or function or method) is correct or not.
+		* A test oracle might specify correct output for all possible input or only for specific input.
+It might not specify actual output values but only constraints on them.
+The oracle might be:
+			* a program (separate from the system under test) which takes the same input and produces the same output
+			* documentation that gives specific correct outputs for specific given inputs
+			* a documented algorithm that a human could use to calculate correct outputs for given inputs
+			* a human domain expert who can somehow look at the output and tell whether it is correct
+			* or any other way of telling that output is correct.
+		* Fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
+The program is then monitored for exceptions such as crashes, or failing built-in code assertions or for finding potential memory leaks.
+Typically, fuzzers are used to test programs that take structured inputs.
+This structure is specified, e.g., in a file format or protocol and distinguishes valid from invalid input.

 	* Explain what **mutation-based fuzzing**, **generational fuzzing whitebox fuzzing using symbolic execution**, and **evolutionary fuzzing** are.